All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 How much does semaglutide cost without insurance in 2026?
 Compare Wegovy, Ozempic, and compounded semaglutide prices.
 Find the cheapest options including telehealth programs.

 The price of semaglutide is the single biggest barrier between people who could benefit from this medication and people who actually get to use it.
 Without insurance, brand-name semaglutide can cost well over $1,000 per month.
-That puts a highly effective, clinically proven weight loss treatment out of reach for millions of Americans.
+That puts a highly effective, supported by clinical evidence weight loss treatment out of reach for millions of Americans.

 Brand-Name Semaglutide: Retail Pricing